 When you go to Spain, you’ll be in for a treat.
 I insisted on walking to the castle, because I knew I wanted to enjoy the foods without any guilt.

 The first night, we headed out for a Taberna Iberica, where they served Spanish cuisine.
 We settled on the menu which served us a variety of tapas and a dish of paella.
 The local specialty: paella with chicken and rabbit.
 The soft and silky rice buts were a pleasure on the tongue!

 The second night, we strolled around town, looking for a place to enjoy some tapas.
 We just wanted to sit, relax, have some wine and enjoy some little snacks.
 We found ourselves in the most vibrant area of town and settled in a busy tapas bar.
 We had some delicious mouthwatering pieces of cut meats only Spain can serve you.
 What a nice way to escape winter!

 Eat more: Tapas and Wine Tour in Seville

 Are you sick of winter?
 Do you lack some warmth and sunshine?
 Why not escape winter and go to Alicante like I did.
-With my 6 ways to enjoy the city and escape winter in Alicante, you’ll maximize your time and enjoy yourself!
+With my 6 ways to enjoy the city and things to do in Alicante in January and February, you’ll maximize your time and enjoy yourself!

-Let me know if you’ve been to Alicante or consider going there to escape winter.
+Let me know if you’ve been to Alicante or consider going there to in winter.
 What did you think of Alicante or any winter escape?